Brayton-Lordianto/NYU-FRL-XR-copy/README.md

-# FutureClassroom
+# NYU-FRL-XR

-Software for 2023 VR class
+Software for NYU Future Reality Lab webXR-based XR experience.

 # How to setup environment